Šárka Razýmová: Work after sports career

 From 2012, after ending her sports career, she worked as a sports journalist.
 She worked for the Czech Radio, but she also cooperates with Mladá fronta Dnes and with SKI magazín.
 She sometimes helps out as an assistant coach of Czech acrobatic skiers.
 She also worked as a communications manager for the Ski Association of the Czech Republic.
-She currently works as a PR manager and occasional TV presenter.
+As of 2024, she works as a PR manager and occasional TV presenter.

 In 2015, Šárka Sudová and her husband Aleš Razým (then still a boyfriend) wrote a travelogue called Lyžnící v Karibiku ("Skiers in the Caribbean").
 She is the author of many feuilletons.
 She contributed to the books Zlatý a bronzový Vancouver ("Golden and Bronze Vancouver") and Naše hory, lyže a sníh ("Our Mountains, Skis and Snow").